 1) Create a List

 I’m sorry to break the news, but you’re not an elephant.
 I know it’s heartbreaking, but you will never remember everything.
 Humans naturally overload ourselves with multiple things to do in our ever-moving world.
 It is common for things to fall between the cracks.
 That’s why the first thing you should do when it comes to high-stress moments creates a list of the things that need to get done.
 First, list out all of the things you have to get done.
 Then, prioritize them.
 Know what needs to be done first, and let the rest fall into place.
 Be sure to scratch them off when you’re done with the tasks because seeing all of the items crossed off is the most rewarding feeling ever.
+Click here for more organization tips for a stress-free move.

 2) Do Yoga or Workout